Searching for growth in Europe, clarity in China

 "This is going to be digested by the markets over the coming weeks," said Thomas Harjes, an economist at Barclays.

-"There's now a 50-50 chance that the ECB will go further and announce a sovereign bond-buying program by year-end, or the beginning of 2015," he said.
+"There's now a 50-50 chance that the ECB will go further and announce a sovereign bond-buying programme by year-end, or the beginning of 2015," he said.

 Under its statutes, the ECB is banned from buying bonds directly from governments but can find ways to purchase them from banks, for example, on the secondary market.